Can You Sell Your Business Tax-Free?

 Company ownership also includes debts and liabilities.
 CFI further states that in an asset sale, “the seller remains as the legal owner of the entity, while the buyer purchases individual assets of the company, such as equipment, licenses, goodwill, customer lists, and inventory.”
 Most buyers prefer purchasing a company’s assets rather than stock: to avoid responsibility for the company’s liabilities and debts.

-Business owners, however, prefer to sell stock that the IRS taxes at a lower rate compared to capital assets.
-The sellers usually offer a lower selling price to make a stock purchase more appealing to the buyers.
+Business owners, however, prefer to sell stock, which the IRS taxes at a lower rate than capital assets.
+The sellers usually offer a lower selling price to make a stock purchase more appealing to buyers.

-Although the seller must pay capital gains tax resulting from the sale of capital assets and stock, they receive a more generous tax break for selling stock because stocks are usually held longer than capital assets.
+Although the seller must pay capital gains tax on the sale of both capital assets and stock, they receive a more generous tax break for selling stock because stocks are usually held longer than capital assets.
 The seller also gets a tax benefit from holding the stock for longer than one year.

 When a company sells the stock, double taxation applies.
 Whereas, if an individual shareholder sells the store, they must only pay the tax in his tax filing.
 To mitigate their tax burdens, shareholders must sell stock to a particular buyer instead of the company selling its stock.